 Regional or other exception

-When organic livestock is not available conventional animals may be brought in according to the following age limits:
+When organic poultry is not available 2 day old conventional poultry may be brought in.

-a.
-2 day old chickens for meat production;

-b.
-18 week old hens for egg production;

-c.
-2 weeks for any other poultry;

-d. piglets up to 6 weeks and after weaning;

 Comment AsureQuality, New Zealand: The only issue we have is with 5.3.1 as it is unlikely that chickens can be managed organically from 2 days old.
 However we have elected not to contest it.
 It is more likely that the NZ poultry farmers will drop out of IFOAM.